-“Cervical spondylosis,” sometimes called arthritis of the neck, is a general term for wear and tear that affects your cervical spine.
-If you have cervical spondylosis, your neck may ache, hurt or feel stiff.
-Healthcare providers can’t cure cervical spondylosis, but they can keep it from getting worse.
-Just as important, there are things you can do to protect your neck.
+“Cervical spondylosis,” sometimes called arthritis of the neck, is a general term for wear and tear that affects the bones and disks in your neck.
+If you have cervical spondylosis, your neck may ache or feel stiff.
+Medication and physical therapy can help ease symptoms.

 Advertisement